List of Lucifer characters: Remiel

-Remiel, a Gregori, portrayed by Vinessa Vidotto starting in season 4, and mentioned in passing, in season 5, episode 2, by Michael.
+Remiel, a Gregori, is portrayed by Vinessa Vidotto starting in season 4, and mentioned in passing, in season 5, episode 2, by Michael.
 Her angelic name translates, literally, as "Thunder of God".
-Another of Lucifer's and Amenadiel's many younger sisters, though she is closer to Amenadiel (he calls her "Remmy", as does Michael), and looks down upon Lucifer ("Our brother, Lucifer, is -what do they call it here?- a slut"), though, according to Michael, her opinion of Lucifer has risen when news to Heaven that Lucifer had returned to Hell of his own Free Will ("What a Sacrifice").
+Remiel is another of Lucifer's and Amenadiel's many younger sisters, though she is closer to Amenadiel (he calls her "Remmy", as does Michael), and looks down upon Lucifer ("Our brother, Lucifer, is -what do they call it here?- a slut"), though, according to Michael, her opinion of Lucifer has risen when news to Heaven that Lucifer had returned to Hell of his own Free Will ("What a Sacrifice").
 When Amenadiel first meets her down on Earth, he asks her if "...the Silver City run out of stags to hunt?
 You need a break from Castiel's singing?
 Or do you just miss your big bro?" which alludes that Remiel shares similar characteristics with Artemis/Diana from Classical Greco-Roman mythology, as an avid hunter.

 She comes to Earth after having sensed a new celestial being about to be born.
 She initially assumes Lucifer to be the father of the child ("There was bound to be a child eventually, 'cause of all of the meaningless sexual encounters"), and wants to take the child to be raised in The Silver City, proposing to simply just 'cut' the baby out of its mother, Linda, without any consideration for her.
 After having tried to distract her from her goal by leading her on a wild goose chase (staking out Lux, etc.), Amenadiel accidentally lets slip that he is the one who fathered the as-yet unborn celestial, and has to face Remiel in single combat.
 After Amenadiel fairly defeats Remiel, she relents on taking the child, but continues to insist that it will be a bad idea to keep the child in the Human world.

 In season 5, she returns to warn Lucifer that Michael is gathering support in Heaven to become the new God and offers to spy for Lucifer as she hates Michael more than she hates Lucifer.
 She is later killed by Michael with Azrael's Blade after discovering the location of the third piece of the Flaming Sword.

 Zadkiel

 Portrayed by Joel Rush.
-Seen in Season 5.
-The Angel of Righteousness, Zadkiel's angelic name literally means "God is my Righteousness/Kindness".
+Seen in Season 5, the Angel of Righteousness, Zadkiel's angelic name literally means "God is my Righteousness/Kindness".
 One of Lucifer and Amenadiel's many younger brothers, he is the only angel to side with Lucifer during the final battle between Michael (Lucifer's twin) and Lucifer.

 Raziel

 Portrayed by Kellina Rutherford.
 The angel of mysteries, Raziel's angelic name literally means "secret of God".
 One of Lucifer and Amenadiel's many younger sisters, she appeared in season 5, episode 16.
 She helped Michael to get the last piece of the Flaming Sword.
-During the angel vote in the Los Angeles Memorial Coliseum, she first chooses for Lucifer, but doesn’t dare to fight Michael with the Flaming Sword.
+During the angel vote in the Los Angeles Memorial Coliseum, she first chooses for Lucifer, but doesn't dare to fight Michael with the Flaming Sword.
 When all angels kneel for Lucifer, she stand behind Amenadiel and Zadkiel.